sandinmyjoints/leveraging-node/talk.md

 Note:
 - We had a problem with occasional uncaught exceptions bringing down a whole worker process which was serving many users at once.
+- It wasn't good enough that a dead worker would be replaced quickly, we needed it to gracefully exit, so that for example user question-answer events would not be lost.
 - Dove into it and figured out an approach.